Stockholm at a Glance

 Are you rather keen on moving to Stockholm’s multicultural district with an entrepreneurial atmosphere?
 Kista, the city’s northernmost district, has long been home to leading high-tech and IT companies.
 Kista’s Science City is indeed one of the most important centers for IT Communication Technologies, with about 500 companies, several research institutes and schools.

-Älvsjö is one of the greenest districts in the city of Stockholm with lots of new and modern housing developments.
+Älvsjö is one of the greenest districts in the city of Stockholm with lots of new and modern residential developments.
 The area is constantly expanding, offering more and more space for locals and expats moving to Stockholm.
 In the near future, the district will also expand in terms of public transportation, turning the area into a major transportation hub.
 In spite of Alvsjö’s new modern outlook, the oldest building of Stockholm, the church of Brännkyrka, built in the 12th century, is also located here.